 - 9. For safety, lower the upper housing on to a non-marring surface, such as wooden cribbing or a pallet.
 Avoid resting it on the floor, as the mating surface could be damaged. - 10.
 Rotate the top adapter counterclockwise to release it from the filter, and remove the adapter. - Note that the filter also rotates counterclockwise, so you may feel two stops before the adapter unlocks from the filter. - The filter adapter serves two purposes.
 It serves as the interface between the center of the filter and the upper housing, and also retains the cleaning assembly to the top of the filter. - 11.
 To remove the cleaning assembly, rotate clockwise (with the grain of the brush bristles) while lifting it off the filter. - Inspect the brushes for wear or damage.
 If many of the bristles are broken, kinked, or missing, replace the cleaning assembly. - 12.
 Rotate the filter approximately 1/8-turn counterclockwise to unlock it from the vortex plate, and remove the filter.
 (It may have already rotated during top plate and cleaning assembly removal.) - 13.
-(Optional) The water insert doesn't specifically need to be removed, but doing so will aid in cleaning before reassembly.
-Remove the two locking screws that prevent the water insert from turning, and then rotate the water insert counterclockwise to unlock it from the vortex plate.
+(Optional) The water insert/Vortex Plate Assembly doesn't specifically need to be removed for cleaning but if necessary carefully remove the 4 mounting screws from the Vortex Plate and remove the assembly.

 14. (Optional) The vortex plate should not normally be removed unless the lower housing needs to be cleaned.
 The vortex plate is secured with four screws.
-If the vortex plate is removed, make sure to mark its rotational position for proper replacement.
-The small oval cutout should be positioned toward the inlet alignment pin.
+If the vortex plate is removed, locate the Vortex key and align with the cutout in the housing to orient it properly in the housing during reassembly.